TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 ### Export from the User Session

-When a user runs a Purchase order confirmation, if any export Document log records were created during this process, the system runs the export immediately after the main operation.
+When a user runs a Purchase order confirmation, if any **Export document log** records were created during this process, the system runs the export immediately after the main operation.
 The status will be displayed to the user.

 ![Confirm button](ConfirmButton.png)